Saturday, 11 May 2024

 • Utilize review data to identify areas for improvement and make necessary changes to enhance the passenger experience.

-Strategy 3: Create Engaging Hashtag Campaigns
+3. Create Engaging Hashtag Campaigns

 Hashtag campaigns have proven to be highly effective in generating UGC and increasing brand visibility.
 Emirates, for example, ran the "Emirates View from Above" campaign, inviting passengers to share their aerial photos taken on Emirates flights.
 The best photos were featured on Emirates' official website and in their in-flight entertainment system, creating a sense of excitement and engagement among passengers.